europanite/det_vocabulary/SECURITY.md

 ## Acknowledgements

-We deeply appreciate the efforts of security researchers and contributors who help us improve the security of `client_side_python`.
+We deeply appreciate the efforts of security researchers and contributors who help us improve the security of `det_vocabulary`.